Los Angeles Product Liability Lawyers

 Aggressive representation for California clients injured by defective and dangerous products

-At McNicholas & McNicholas, LLP, our Los Angeles product liability attorneys have represented clients throughout the state in claims against manufacturers, retailers and distributors who put profits ahead of people.
+At McNicholas & McNicholas, LLP, our Los Angeles product liability attorneys have represented clients throughout the state in claims against manufacturers, retailers, and distributors who put profits ahead of people.
 We have secured millions of dollars on behalf of our clients, including:

 - Design defects.
 Defectively designed products can be any type of product a consumer purchases or uses, such as poorly designed vehicles, flawed child products, inadequately designed safety equipment, etc. These claims involve products where the design itself is flawed, as is often the case with medical devices or shoddy lithium-ion batteries in e-cigarettes.

 - Failure to warn.
-A product that is not properly labeled or that is missing important instructions about how to use the product may result in the manufacturer being held liable.
-Failure to warn the consumer about potential hazards or include recommendations for correct usage of a product can lead to serious or catastrophic injuries and even wrongful death.
+A product that is not properly labeled or missing important instructions about how to use the product may result in the manufacturer being held liable.
+Failure to warn the consumer about potential hazards or include recommendations for the correct usage of a product can lead to serious or catastrophic injuries and even wrongful death.
 This can include failure to warn against foreseeable misuse.
 These types of claims are why you often see tags stating “do not put in water” on electrical devices.

 Generally, the company that manufactured the product can be held liable for an injury caused by a product it made.
 The company that created the product is in the best position to understand the uses of its product and any potential dangers that could result.
 Notably, in California, everyone in the chain of distribution is also liable.
 That includes, for example, the retailer of the product and the distributor.
 This becomes increasingly important when the product at issue is made overseas.